oh-jinwoo94/gkm-align/README.md

 # gkm-align
-gkm-align is a whole-genome alignment algorithm specifically designed to identify distal enhancers conserved between distant mammals such as human and mouse. gkm-align discover orthologous enhancers by identifying the optimal alignment paths with maximal similarities in gapped-kmer compositions along syntenic intergenic loci. gkm-align's performance can further be boosted by incorporating conserved enhancer vocabularies obtained using gkm-SVM sequence models trained on enhancers.
+gkm-align is a whole-genome alignment algorithm specifically designed to identify distal enhancers conserved between distant mammals such as human and mouse. gkm-align discover orthologous enhancers by identifying optimal alignment paths with maximal similarities in gapped-kmer compositions along syntenic intergenic loci. gkm-align's performance can further be boosted by incorporating conserved enhancer vocabularies obtained using gkm-SVM sequence models trained on enhancers.

 Please cite the following paper if you use gkm-align:
 JW Oh, MA Beer